Great Ways for Writers to Get More out of Google

 Set a Timer

 Sitting for long periods endangers your health.
 In fact, recent research has identified inactivity as the new smoking.
 I used to set an electronic timer for twenty minutes.
 When it beeped, I got up and moved around for a couple of minutes before returning to my keyboard.
-However, I discovered recently that Google can replace my timer.
+However, I discovered recently that a Google timer can replace my timer.

 I type the following into my search bar: timer 20 minutes